anselmeks-sketch/edu_git/README.md

 Static analysis or linting

 If you want, I can also explain CD (Continuous Delivery / Deployment) or show how CI works in GitHub Actions, GitLab CI, Jenkins, etc.

+Examples of CI
+1. GitHub Actions running tests on every pull request A team using GitHub pushes code or opens a PR → GitHub Actions automatically: installs dependencies builds the project runs unit tests and linters reports failures back inside the PR
+This ensures nothing can be merged unless the CI pipeline passes.

+2. Jenkins automatically building and testing a Java backend A company using Jenkins configures it to: monitor the main branch trigger a build whenever new code arrives run Maven/Gradle tests generate test coverage reports publish artifacts for the next pipeline stage Developers get notified on Slack if the build fails.

+3. GitLab CI running integration tests in Docker
+A microservices team uses GitLab CI with a .gitlab-ci.yml file that: starts services in Docker containers (API, DB, cache) runs integration tests against those containers reports results to the merge request blocks merges if tests fail
+This guarantees that services work together before merging.

 # CD
 CD in CI/CD stands for either: